Louisa Berkeley, Countess of Berkeley

-Louisa Berkeley, Countess of Berkeley (24 December 1694 – 15 January 1716), formerly Lady Louisa Lennox, was the first wife of James Berkeley, 3rd Earl of Berkeley.
+Louisa Berkeley, Countess of Berkeley (24 December 1694 – 15 January 1716) was the first wife of James Berkeley, 3rd Earl of Berkeley.
 Her father Charles was an illegitimate child of King Charles II, thus making her the king's granddaughter.

+Life

 She was the older daughter of Charles Lennox, 1st Duke of Richmond, and his wife, the former Anne Brudenell.

 Louisa married the Earl of Berkeley on 13 February 1711.
 At the time of her wedding, Jonathan Swift said of her: "the chit is but 17 and is ill-natured, covetous, vicious and proud in extremes."